A Professional Caulking Service in Newton Center, MA Revitalized This Tile Shower

 The first time our team of specialists set foot in our client's bathroom and noticed the smell, they knew what the problem was.
 They approached the bathtub and observed the damaged caulk and the darkened grout.
 One of our technicians asked permission to reach out to a tile that looked loose, and when our client nodded in agreement, he extended his hand and the tile came off revealing mold behind it.
 Once our technicians assessed the complete scope of the situation, they informed her that water had leached into the bathtub joints and eroded the wall, causing mold to grow within.
 It was necessary to perform a thorough grout cleaning, caulking, color sealing and other repairing to prevent further water damage.
 They promised that these services would not only solve her mold problem, but also help improve the bathroom's appearance.
 She accepted.

 On the day scheduled for the repairs, our team of specialists arrived and went to work.
 The first thing in order was to apply our own soap-less and non-toxic cleaner for tile and grout with a high-speed yet gentle scrubber to get rid of most of the dirt.
-To kill all the mold, they isolated the areas and used a steam cleaner until there was no trace of it.
+To remove all the mold, they isolated the areas and used a steam cleaner until there was no trace of it.
 When the cleansing process was over, they proceeded to replace the wall board, remove old and damaged caulk, re-install the loose tiles, reapply grout where needed, and repair all grout lines.
 Once the grout was in place, our experts sealed the grout with Sir Grout's proprietary ColorSeal, which also helps even the grout lines' color and makes them stain-, water-, mold-, and mildew-resistant.
 In fighting mold, our experts also applied our Stainmaster Epoxy caulk around the tub and in all right-angle and expansion joints, to prevent water from seeping in and causing more mold growth.

 Once our client saw the fruits of our technicians' work, her eyes widened at the sight.
 She was very happy with the results, especially with the disappearance of the stench.
 She was so satisfied, in fact, that she took a bit of her busy time to write and email to let us know her thoughts on the quality of our service: